ice tower review

 Once again, note that the temperature at the start point is lower than previously.

-The fan makes a good work to keep the processor at a lower temperature when idle
+The fan does good work to keep the processor at a lower temperature when idle.

-And same thing during the load period, the maximum temperature is lower from 10 °C comparing to the two first tests, and the increase is slower
+The same thing during the load period, the maximum temperature is lower from 10 °C compared to the two first tests, and the increase is slower.

 Analysis

-A case with a fan seems to be the first good solution to protect your system from overheat
+A case with a fan seems to be the first good solution to protect your system from overheating.

 Scenario

-And for this last case, we’ll see how the ICE Tower from Seeed Studio manage to compete with the other alternatives
+For this last case, we’ll see how the ICE Tower from Seeed Studio manages to compete with the other alternatives.

-I have followed the instructions to assemble the Ice Tower to my Raspberry Pi (as you have seen with the pictures)
+I have followed the instructions to assemble the Ice Tower to my Raspberry Pi (as you have seen in the pictures).
+The box includes a little guide, easy to follow, I had no problem assembling this in a few minutes.

 Results